novasamatech/parity-signer/docs/src/development/UOS.md

 Every time user receives an unsigned update, the Signer displays a warning that the update is not verified.
 Generally, the use of unsigned updates is discouraged.

+For update signing it is recommended to use a dedicated key, not used for transactions.
+This way, if the signed data was not really the update data, but something else posing as the update data, the signature produced could not do any damage.

 | Encryption | Public key length, bytes | Signature length, bytes |
 |:-|:-| :- |